khyperia/Clam/README.md

 CLAM2_FULLLSCREEN: Whether or not to tell GLUT to fullscreen the window

-CLAM2_SLAVES: Tilde-separated list of IPs for the host to connect to (in the case of echo servers, this will probably be the same IP repeated multiple times)
+CLAM2_SLAVES: Tilde-separated list of IPs for the host to connect to